-- Alcohol-based hand sanitizer will be available at the main entry on each campus, in classrooms, in the cafeteria and in common areas throughout the campus. - Staff and students will be expected to regularly wash and/or sanitize their hands. - Requirement for hand washing and/or use of District-provided hand sanitizer: - o Periodically during the day teachers will remind students to use hand sanitizer. - o Thoroughly wash hands when returning from outside/outside the classroom, before eating and after restroom breaks. - Staff will have access to disinfecting wipes to regularly sanitize high touch and working surfaces and shared objects.
+- Alcohol-based hand sanitizer will be available at the main entry to each campus, in classrooms, in the cafeteria, and in common areas throughout the campus. - Shared objects will be disinfected between each use. - Staff will be expected to regularly wash and/or sanitize their hands. - Requirement for hand washing and/or use of District-provided hand sanitizer: - Provide hand sanitizer upon entry to classrooms and have periodic teacher reminders throughout the day. - o Thoroughly wash hands upon entry to the campus, when returning from outside/outside the classroom, before eating, and after restroom breaks. - Staff will have access to disinfecting wipes to regularly sanitize hightouch and working surfaces and shared objects.